Kbuczynski/Lokando/README.md

 ## Usage

-You can experience our application by clicking [Lokando](http://lokando.pl)
-Or for more up-to-date version by clicking [Lokando - dev](http://dev.lokando.pl)
+You can experience our application by clicking [Lokando - dev](http://dev.lokando.pl)

 You can create user by yourself or use one of provided by us:
 ```batch